-Before and after pictures are a great tool for trainers.
+Before and after fitness photos are a great tool for personal trainers.
 These pictures serve the purpose of referencing the progress of respective clients; similar to how a map or GPS helps to direct and navigate.

 Having a client’s images prior to starting their fitness journey helps us trainers to make any changes in direction when need be, take an alternate route or simply heed a “Dead End.”
 Let’s look deeper at how having images of a client’s progression along the way can enrich his or her fitness journey.